Why It Works

 All you need to reach a similar height of ecstasy is a decent bottle or two of red wine—nothing special, just good, drinkable red wine.
 In Italy, this is the sort of thing you would cook with sfuso, or loose wine that is sold, fill-your-own-bottle style by the local enoteca, consortium, or vineyard.
 Don't blow a bottle of riserva on this recipe, but use a wine that you would not hesitate drinking.

 The only caveat is in stepping over the rule of boiling pasta in a large amount of boiling water.
 Here you can feel fine about cooking the pasta in less liquid than you are normally accustomed to using.
-The proportion isn't as drastic as some of the tests in this recent New York Times article, but it is important to stir the pasta often to prevent any sticking.
+The proportion isn't as drastic as some of the tests in this New York Times article, but it is important to stir the pasta often to prevent any sticking.
 The overall reduction in liquid preserves the wine flavor that the pasta absorbs, and the final shot of wine in the pan concentrates it.
 I use one-half part water and one-half part wine.
 You can cut all of the proportions down for smaller servings.
 For a single four-ounce portion of spaghetti, I use 2 cups water and 2 cups wine.

-I love this recipe because it serves duel purposes: a cool and funky primi course if you are entertaining, or a bowl full of truly yummy comfort food when you simply have to suck down some pasta in your jammies.
+I love this recipe because it serves duel purposes: a cool and funky primi course if you are entertaining, or a bowl full of truly delicious comfort food when you simply have to suck down some pasta in your jammies.

 2 quarts water